How can CBD potentially help with depression and anxiety?

 Studies suggest cannabinoids may activate specific pathways in the brain that control cell growth and neural cell survival (similar to the mechanism of action of prescription antidepressants).
 By taking CBD, specific receptors are indirectly activated to protect against stress damage through negative feedback of the neuroendocrine stress response.*

-Cannabis receptors (CB1 and CB2) are widespread in the human brain, specifically the hippocampus—a cortical region in the limbic system that regulates motivation, emotion, learning, and memory.
+Cannabis receptors (CB1 and CB2) are widespread in the human brain (CB1 receptors are most abundant in the hippocampus—a cortical region in the limbic system that regulates motivation, emotion, learning, and memory.)

 It is a big word, but this means the production of new neurons.